 - Midnight In Paris.
 2011.
-Wr/Dir: Woody Allen. • Just when you think he’s vanished into the celluloid mists of memory, Woody Allen concocts the perfect bedtime fable.
+Wr/Dir: Woody Allen. • Just when you think he’s vanished into the celluloid mists of memory (or headed to prison?), Woody Allen concocts the perfect bedtime fable.
 Owen Wilson plays Gil, a struggling L.A. writer who is—well, who’s sort of lost in time.
 Amazing performances by various historical legends, with too many sly, respectful pokes at the cultural illuminari to even count.
 And since one could make the assumption that Gil’s illusions are merely hallucinations (personally, I don’t—but one could) I feel the flick most wonderfully personifies those many, many, many blissful hours of “thinking about writing,” rather than the brutal act of writing itself.
 But, yeah, both Wilson and Allen perfectly capture the soul and essence of every writer’s favorite daydream.

 - The Wonder Boys.
 2000.
 Wr(s): Michael Chabon (novel); Steve Kloves (scnply).
 Dir: Curtis Hanson. • Woe be the aging lit prof with a best-selling novel seven years behind him and only half-baked, unfinished ideas ever since.
 Even worse, cue the bright, peculiar writing student with a natural ability and a bro’ crush on his professor.
 Michael Douglas and Tobey Maguire cover two generations of literary eccentricity in a bittersweet (mostly sweet) tale about coming to terms with one’s talent.
 When an almost-finished novel blows away in the breeze, (no back-ups, of course) we feel the pain like few other cinematic punches.